Acid-Fast Bacteria Culture

 condition that weakens your immune system.
 People who have been in hospitals, nursing

-homes, or correctional facilities are also at high risk.
+homes, or prisons are also at high risk.

 You have symptoms of TB outside the lungs, a condition called extrapulmonary TB.
 These

 symptoms vary based on the site of infection.
 Most people think of TB as only a lung